zirlyferaaarsyll/python-3.14-android-free-threading/README.md

 Python 3.14 is distributed under the [PSF License](https://docs.python.org/3/license.html).

-These binaries are built from official CPython source code without modifications.
+These binaries are built from official CPython 3.14.0 source code without modifications, using the `--disable-gil` configure flag.

 ## Resources